 If distractions lead us astray, does this mean that we were better off when there were no distractions?
 Were people healthier and happier before the advent of the internet or even the television?
 Well, not quite.

-Mind has been distracting us since the dawn of humanity.
+The mind has been distracting us since the dawn of humanity.
 But, when you look at it, this distractibility of mind does give us some joy.
-With it we are like monkeys, but without it we would be like camels.
+With it, we are like monkeys, but without it we would be like camels.

 Ways of taming the mind